PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Assert Activity

-Asserts that the current activity matches the given activity.
-When the assert fails, the test is aborted.
-The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
+Asserts that the current activity being run on the mobile device matches the given activity.
+When the assert fails, the test is aborted. <p> The activity is identified by a string separated by a comma, containing "appPackage" and "appActivity" properties.
 For example: appPackage=example,appActivity=example

 ### Usage